alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You don’t need one of these licences for ‘over the counter’ veterinary medicines classed as 'AVM-GSL'.
 You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

+[Question for SME:  Is it correct that you do need authorisation if you're a wholesaler?
+Please can you clarify the term 'over the counter'?]

 $CTA

 ###Defra-2

-The Defra-2 certificate shows that the product is authorised for sale and supply in the UK.
+The Defra-2 certificate and information that comes with it (the ‘schedule’) show that the product is authorised for sale and supply in the UK.

 ###Defra-1 and Defra-3